DanNixon/ArduinoRGBLighting/README.md

 After constructing a driver similar to that shown in the schmatic upload the sketch provided to your Arduino, changing the IP and I/O pins as needed.

+A better guide is available on Instructables [here](http://www.instructables.com/id/Arduino-Web-Enabled-RGB-Lighting/).

 Usage
 -----